Stress and work - relaxing without alcohol

 - Cinema / Theatre / Bowling etc

-If you do choose to drink, sticking to the lower-risk guidelines will ensure your body and mind can cope with the alcohol - and if you're still stressed at work, the Health and Safety Executive have some good advice about dealing with the root causes.
+If you do choose to drink, sticking to the lower-risk guidelines will ensure your body and mind can cope with the alcohol and unwinding with some of the suggestions above will help provide a healthy balance. .

 If your drinking is affecting your work

 Believe it or not, colleagues do notice if you’ve come into work after a heavy night.
 Drinking too much may affect your ability to work productively and safely.
 You may find that your drinking leaves you less able to work well and may be impacting on your health and safety at work.

 If you work in a safety critical role your drinking may also be endangering you and others and you're at risk of losing your job.
 Even if there is no alcohol in your body when you’re at work, excessive drinking can cause you to feel more sluggish and less responsive.

 Most employers have a policy of supporting staff who come forward with any concerns they have about their drinking or drug use - contact your human resources or occupational health team - or use our Support Page to find more options.